jctanner/odh-security-2.0/docs/GATEWAY_DESIGN_DOC.md

 Determining whether the cluster uses the internal OpenShift OAuth server or an external OIDC provider is a critical and currently unresolved issue.

 > **Warning: Significant Information Gap**
-> A **SPIKE** is required to determine the most reliable method for detecting the cluster's authentication configuration.
+> A **SPIKE** is required to determine the most reliable method for automatically detecting the cluster's authentication configuration.
 This is a significant gap in the current design.
 Potential investigation areas include inspecting the cluster `authentication.config.openshift.io` resource or programmatically checking the status of the internal OAuth server.
 >
-> **Fallback Plan:** As a fallback, we will add a field to the `DSCInitialization` spec (`spec.auth.mode`) to allow administrators to explicitly set the mode to `openshift` or `oidc`.
+> **Fallback Plan:** As a fallback, an administrator can explicitly define the authentication provider in the `Auth` custom resource by setting the `spec.provider` field to `OpenShift` or `OIDC`.
 This ensures a functional path forward if the automatic detection proves too complex or unreliable.

+### 2.4.
+Graceful Handling of Missing Configuration

+To prevent a broken or insecure deployment, the controller will handle missing OIDC configuration gracefully.
+The logic is as follows:

+1.  **Determine Auth Mode:** The controller will first determine the authentication mode by checking the `spec.provider` field in the `Auth` CR.
+If this field is not set, it will attempt to auto-detect the mode (as per the outcome of **SPIKE-001**).
+2.  **Conditional Logic:**
+    *   If the mode is `OpenShift`, the controller will proceed with gateway setup, ignoring any OIDC configuration.
+    *   If the mode is `OIDC`, the controller will then check for the required OIDC details in the `Auth` CR.
+        *   If the details are present and valid, it will proceed with gateway setup.
+        *   If the details are missing, the controller will **halt the deployment of services through the gateway**.
+It will set the `Gateway` resource's status to `Ready: False` with a clear reason like `AwaitingOIDCConfiguration` and will requeue the request to re-check periodically.
+This ensures the system is "fail-secure" and provides clear feedback to the administrator.

 ## 3. Implementation Roadmap